soyyo1028/soyyo1028/README.md

-# Welcome to my profile
+# Welcome to my Profile

 ## Who am I?

-I'm Adrian, a high school student from Guatemala, passionate about Cybersecurity and Programming.
+I'm Soyyo, a high school student, a guy trying to learn things about Cybersecurity and IT in general.

-Focused on developing skills in ethical hacking, system security, and secure software development.
+I'm focused on developing skills in ethical hacking, system security, and secure software development.

-Building projects to strengthen my understanding of vulnerabilities, defenses, and real-world security practices.
+Trying to build projects for personal use, cuz why not?

 Currently studying cybersecurity on my own to expand my knowledge and practical skills.

-I'm always learning new technologies, tools, and techniques in cybersecurity.

-## Tools & Technologies
+## Tools & Technologies I currently use

 **Languages:** Python, HTML, CSS<br>
 **Tools:** VS Code, VMware<br>
 **Systems:** Kali Linux, Windows<br>

-## Contact

 Discord: s0yyo.